Lombiq/.NET-Analyzers/Lombiq.Analyzers/Docs/ConfiguringAnalyzers.md

 </Project>
 ```

+Or if you added `Lombiq.Analyzers` to only a single project as a package reference, you can just add the `<RunCodeAnalysis>false</RunCodeAnalysis>` element.

 ## How to disable all analyzers during `dotnet build`

 By default the `dotnet build` command runs analyzers and produces code analysis warnings if there are any but it makes the build slower.
 Pass the `/p:RunCodeAnalysis=false` parameter to disable analyzers during build, like: